 While many small businesses are pass-through entities, some are structured as corporations.
 The corporate tax rate, which was lowered to 21% in recent years, might increase if the expiring tax cuts are not extended.

-A higher corporate tax rate means your business needs to allocate more budget towards taxes, impacting your profit margins.
+A higher corporate tax rate means your business needs to allocate more of its budget to taxes, which impacts your profit margins.

-As of now, I know I need to save 35% of my income from the business to pay taxes.
-I’ll have to prepare to save at least 45% and find a way to cut expenses by 10% to not lose income.
+In 2024, I knew I needed to save 35% of my business income to pay taxes.
+I had to prepare to save at least 45% and find a way to cut expenses by 10% to avoid losing income.

-After all, we are in the business of business to make money, not to give it all away in taxes.
+After all, we are in business to make money, not to give it all away in taxes.
+We just did our taxes; my husband owns a Scorp, and I have an LCC, and we had to pay more after doing the quarterlies for my business.

 Deductions and Credits Affected

-Several deductions and credits that are vital for small businesses are also set to expire.
+Several vital deductions and credits for small businesses are also set to expire.
 These include Section 179 expensing and the Qualified Business Income deduction.

 Section 179 Expensing

-Section 179 allows you to expense the cost of new equipment in the year it is purchased, rather than depreciating it over several years.
-This expensing limit is set to be reduced after 2025.
+Section 179 allows you to expense the cost of new equipment in the year it is purchased rather than depreciating it over several years.
+This expensing limit will be reduced after 2025.

-Without this benefit, you might find it harder to make immediate investments in new machinery or equipment, which can hinder growth and efficiency.
+Without this benefit, it might be harder to make immediate investments in new machinery or equipment, which can hinder growth and efficiency.

 What Tax Cuts Expiring in 2025 Mean For Qualified Business Income Deduction